mriopedre/mriopedre/README.md

 - 👋 Hi, I’m @mriopedre
-- 👀 I’m interested in molecular dynamics simulations of biomolecules.
-More specifically, molecular interactions of carbohydrates and other biomolecules.
+- 🔬 I’m passionate about glycobiology and the use of molecular simulations to explore glycan structure and dynamics.
+- 💡 I upload simple codes, scripts, and tools that I use in my research and hope they’re helpful to others.
-- 📫 I can be found either here, or on my email miguelriopedref@gmail.com
+- 📫 Feel free to reach me here or at miguelriopedref@gmail.com